It Was A Perfect Long Weekend: Our 3-Day Ultimate Ireland Tour

 Our journey began as we all set out together from EWR airport, excited and ready for a long weekend adventure.
 The overnight flight made it incredibly easy, and before we knew it, we were landing in Dublin early in the morning, energized and ready to dive in.

 Our first stop?
 Breakfast—and not just any breakfast.
-We kicked things off with a full Irish breakfast at a fabulous local spot--- Kilberry, complete with eggs, rashers, sausages, and even traditional blood pudding for the adventurous eaters.
+We kicked things off with a full Irish breakfast at a fabulous local spot—Kilberry.
+It was complete with eggs, rashers, sausages, and even traditional blood pudding for the adventurous eaters.
 It was the perfect way to immerse ourselves in Irish culture right from the start.
 Of course, it didn’t take long before some of our group found their way into a cozy snug, sampling a bit of Irish whisky and setting the tone for a fun-filled weekend.

 We stayed at the Ashling Hotel Dublin, one of our absolute favorites in the city.
 Its location couldn’t have been better—situated right next to a Luas train stop, making it incredibly easy for everyone to explore Dublin at their own pace.
 The hotel itself is warm, welcoming, and consistently delivers a great experience for our groups.